Basssiiie/OpenRCT2-RideVehicleEditor/README.md

 6. Each time you save any of the files in `./src/`, the server will compile `./src/registerPlugin.ts` and place compiled plugin file inside your local OpenRCT2 plugin directory.
 7. OpenRCT2 will notice file changes and it will reload the plugin.

-## Notes
+### Final notes

 Thanks to [wisnia74](https://github.com/wisnia74/openrct2-typescript-mod-template) for providing the template for this mod and readme.
+Thanks to the community for the enthusiasm for this plugin and their amazing creations.